 Friday Sunny.
 Winds S 20 to 30 km/h becoming light in the evening.

-Saturday Cloudy.
-High (70%) chance of showers.
-The chance of a thunderstorm.
-Heavy falls exceeding 70 mm possible in the northwest.
-Light winds becoming S/SW 15 to 25 km/h during the morning then becoming light during the evening.
+Saturday Sunny.
+Light winds becoming S/SE 15 to 20 km/h during the morning then becoming light during the evening.

 Maranoa Weather Forecasts